roman-xo/roman-dns-stack/docs/Network.md

 - SNMP for monitoring the network.

-Wireless clients connect through the ISP router, and use the DNS server w/ baseline profile as their resolver.
+Wireless clients connect through the ISP router, and use the DNS server w/ baseline profile enabled.

 ---